Merkoba/Hue/configuration.md

 "max_activity_username_length"
 >How wide usernames on the activity bar can be.

-"max_low_users"
->After this amount of users consider a room to very populated and do some things differently.

 "radios"
 >Radios to autostart [ {"name": somename, "url": someurl, "metadata": someurl} ]